John William Staniforth: Detectives

 Staniforth also penned several Sexton Blake tales.
 His first was Sexton Blake, The Clique of Death, a 20-part serial for The Jester and Wonder.
-It ran from issues #174 to 193, from March 11 to July 15, 1905.
+It ran from issues No. 174 to 193, from March 11 to July 15, 1905.
 Set in 1889, the tale recounted the events of Blake's first big case, the one that made his reputation.
 He also wrote the first Sexton Blake short stories for Answers Weekly writing 32 tales in all between 1908 and 1909.
-In 1909 he paired Sexton Blake with Nelson Lee in The Winged Terror, a tale that ran in issues #329-336 of Boys' Herald.
+In 1909 he paired Sexton Blake with Nelson Lee in The Winged Terror, a tale that ran in issues #329–336 of Boys' Herald.

 Staniforth's last contribution to the Blake saga was the creation of Blake foe The Scorpion, a series of 7 tales that ran in The Union Jack in 1913 and 1914.
 These include: The Secret Report, The Missing Heiress, The Golden Calf, The Secret of the Well, The Case From the Clouds, The Madman's Fortune and The Sixpenny Doctor.

 Among the many stories he wrote Staniforth singled out three detective tales that gave him great enjoyment: The Silver Dwarf (Nelson Lee), The Iron Skull (Vernon Read) and The Seven Stars (Kenyon Ford).
 Wood, writing in Story Paper Collectors' Digest related that "At the end of his work on The Iron Skull he happened to see in an antique shop a diminutive charm in the form of a tiny metal skull with two garnets set in the eye sockets.
 He immediately bought it and gave it to his wife in memory of the story it had given him as much pleasure to write.